NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

  - Artifact locations
  - Artifact functionality

 Interface
 ^^^^^^^^^

 .. _geoips_list_interface:

 :ref:`geoips list interface <geoips_list_interface>`

-``list <interface_name>`` is a list sub-command which retrieves a listing of implemented
+``list <interface_name>`` is a sub-command of list.

-plugins of a certain interface.
-This can also be applied to a certain GeoIPS package.
-Information included when calling this command is:
+It returns a list of an interfaces plugins with the follwing plugin information:

     * Family
     * GeoIPS Packages